Skip to Content

 Is Kampala Safe to Walk Around?

-Yes.
-Kampala is generally safe to walk around during the day.
-Visitors should still take certain precautions.
-Always keep a close eye on your belongings.
+You will need to take some basic precautions to protect your belongings.
+Always keep a close eye on your stuff.
 Watch your pockets.
-There are plenty of pickpockets, scammers, and thieves working in Uganda.
+Never leave bags unattended.
+There are plenty of pickpockets, scammers, and thieves working in crowded areas, such as markets.

 At night, it’s best to limit your travel.
 Try to stay in well-lit and populated areas.
 Avoid deserted streets.
 It’s not safe to wander around at night.
 Always take a taxi or boda boda to your destination after dark.
 Try to only accept a ride from a boda driver you know or one you hire from an app, like Safe Boda.
 Uber is also a safe way to get around at night.